apache/pekko/docs/src/main/paradox/scheduler.md

 The actual scheduler implementation is loaded reflectively upon
-@apidoc[actor.ActorSystem] start-up, which means that it is possible to provide a different one using the `akka.scheduler.implementation` configuration property.
+@apidoc[actor.ActorSystem] start-up, which means that it is possible to provide a different one using the `pekko.scheduler.implementation` configuration property.
 The referenced class must implement the @scala[@apidoc[actor.Scheduler]]@java[@apidoc[actor.AbstractScheduler]] interface.